Cistron: History

-The words cistron and gene were coined before the advancing state of biology made it clear that the concepts they refer to are practically equivalent.
+The words cistron and gene were coined before the advancing state of biology made it clear to many people that the concepts they refer to, at least in some senses of the word gene, are either equivalent or nearly so.
 The same historical naming practices are responsible for many of the synonyms in the life sciences.

 The term cistron was coined by Seymour Benzer in an article entitled The elementary units of heredity.
 The cistron was defined by an operational test applicable to most organisms that is sometimes referred to as a cis-trans test, but more often as a complementation test.